 Intrastate commerce specifically deals with loads that originate and end within the state boundary, e.g., moving furniture that was created in Alpine to Corpus Christi in Texas.

 Intrastate drivers will need compliant ELDs from Dec.
 16, 2019.

 There are some exceptions to the ELD mandate in Texas, including the following:

 - Short-haul drivers who drive within a 150 air-mile radius and return to the reporting location within 12 hours

 - Vehicles with engines manufactured before the year 2000

 Vetting different ELD solutions, purchasing, installing, onboarding, and driver training takes time.
 Drivers and back-office staff are being asked to shift their mode of operation and need time to get familiar with how the device operates, which documents to carry, and what to do during roadside inspections.

 Ensure your fleet’s smooth transition and start today with KeepTruckin’s.
 We have a robust onboarding process to ensure your fleet is set up properly and compliant.

 This ensures there are no surprises before the deadline, and your fleet’s productivity doesn’t take a hit during the transition process.

-Learn more about the KeepTruckin products and our special offer for Texas carriers.
+Learn more about the KeepTruckin compliance solution.